 Rain: A prankster at heart, Rain causes, well, rain.
 While typically harmless in its pranks, it does have its moments when it can get completely out of control.

-They cut out a fairly long scene after Toya brings out the board (God they hate that thing.)
-After Toya brings out the board, Sakura has a flashback.
-Her friend Rina had a recital last week and got Toya to take over her chores for her so that she could go.
-She agreed to do all of the chores on Sunday if he did.
+They cut out a fairly long scene after Toya brings out the board.
+Sakura has a flashback.
+Her friend, Rina, had a recital last week and she got Toya to take over her chores so that she could go.
+She agreed to do all of the chores on Sunday if he covered for her.
 Then we cut to another scene where she’s in front of the board.
-In the dub, they cut straight from Toya bringing out the board to her dad bringing out the laundry.
+In the dub, they cut straight from Tori bringing out the board to her dad bringing out the laundry.

 They edit out a front shot of Tomoyo’s backpack and picnic lunch.

 Nothing like a nauseating girly pop song to accompany a cleaning montage.

 They edit out the Japanese text on the washing machine buttons.
 Pulling a 4Kids…

 They edit out a scene where I guess Sakura’s….lint rolling the rug?
 That’s not something that’s usually done in America, so I guess they edited it…